ljishen/nvme-env/docker/spdk-vagrant/README.md

         --net host \
         ljishen/spdk-vagrant
    ```
+   This gonna take a while since it sets up the network, installs all the dependencies and also builds the SPDK.

 1. Now you can try the NVMe sample application "Hello World" as mentioned in the [doc](https://github.com/spdk/spdk/blob/master/scripts/vagrant/README.md#hello-world)
    ```bash